 Why Are Electronic Drums So Expensive?

-Electronic drums are not as expensive as you think.
+E-drums are not as expensive as you think.
 Brands like Alesis have been pushing down the price while offering more value.
-Classic e-drum brands like Roland and Yamaha can still be quite expensive mainly because their brands can command a higher price, but their pricing may also be high due to their build quality and R&D costs.
+Classic e-drum brands like Roland and Yamaha can still be quite expensive mainly because their brands can command a higher price due to their build quality and R&D costs.

 What’s The Difference Between Expensive Electronic Drums and Cheap Ones?